-Self-affirmations can be extremely powerful.
+Using powerful affirmation can be a game-changer.
 What we believe about ourselves determines the way we interact with the world around us — the risks we’re willing to take, the joy we feel, and even the relationships we experience.
-In this guide, you’ll get 18 powerful affirmations.
+In this guide, you’ll get 30 powerful affirmations.
 You’ll also learn why affirmations work and how to use them correctly!

 You know how powerful self-affirmations can be — or at least, you’ve heard.